qten.bands

 Momentum handling

-- The action on
+The action on Momentum is treated as

-Momentumis treated as a relabeling/permutation of sectors. - The output tensor carries the transformed momentum axis
+tensor carries the transformed momentum axis

 Notes